DeJuan Groce: St. Louis Rams

-He was selected by the St. Louis Rams with the tenth pick of the fourth round of the 2003 NFL Draft.
+He was selected by the St. Louis Rams with the tenth pick of the fourth round of the 2003 NFL draft.

 New Orleans Saints

 The New Orleans Saints released Groce on June 15, 2007.

+Seattle Seahawks

+Groce signed with the Seattle Seahawks on August 14, 2007.
+He was released on September 1, 2007.

 Toronto Argonauts

 On May 31, 2008, Groce signed with the Toronto Argonauts of the Canadian Football League.
 However, Groce was released before the start of the regular season.